hpcaitech/ColossalAI/README.md

 pip install colossalai-nightly
 ```

-### Download From Official Releases

-You can visit the [Download](https://www.colossalai.org/download) page to download Colossal-AI with pre-built PyTorch extensions.

 ### Download From Source

 > The version of Colossal-AI will be in line with the main branch of the repository.
 Feel free to raise an issue if you encounter any problem. :)